Flu Bulletin In-depth Influenza Information - 2009 Swine Flu Has "Pandemic Potential"

 You are in contact with children 0 to 23 months of age

 Additionally, you should be aware that viruses for producing the vaccine are grown in chicken eggs and then killed with a chemical so they can no longer cause an infection.
 The flu vaccine may contain some egg protein, which can cause an allergic reaction.
-If you or a family member is allergic to eggs or have ever had a serious allergic reaction to the flu vaccine, consult with your health care provider before getting vaccinated.
+If you or a family member is allergic to eggs or have ever had a serious allergic reaction to the flu vaccine, consult with your healthcare provider before getting vaccinated.

 Germs are often spread by touching something that is contaminated with germs, and then touching your eyes, nose, or mouth.